JorgeX/gatsby-theme-novela/README.md

 ### Step 3: Using `@narative/gatsby-theme-novela`

-You must add `@narative/gatsby-theme-novela` as a plugin in your `gatsby-config.js`. `@narative/gatsby-theme-novela` is configurable through plugin options but we will use the defaults for now.
+You must add `@narative/gatsby-theme-novela` as a plugin in `gatsby-config.js`.
+`@narative/gatsby-theme-novela` is configurable through plugin options but we will use the defaults for now.

 ```js
 // gatsby-config.js